 Networking is especially effective with McKinsey since they have the PST.
 They will basically be willing to pass any recommended resume to the PST round.
 It’s relatively cheap to organize a PST compared to an interview.

-Excel the hell of every other aspect!
+2.4 Excel in every other aspect!